 Dachshund and Corgis are similar in stature.
 Long bodies and short legs mean they are both prone to back problems, especially if they are overweight.
 Intervertebral Disc Disease is similar to slipped discs in humans.
 It is painful and can lead to paralysis if left unchecked.
 Long and lean is best.
 Chunky banana-shaped dogs should be avoided.
 It’s wise for both breeds to invest in ramps for the sofa to prevent them from jumping and breaking their back.

 Without stating the obvious, how much dog food your Dachshund or Corgi eats will be down to several factors.
-Size, age, build, activity, and metabolism.
+Size, age, body build, activity, and metabolism.
 Not all dogs of the same breed will require the same amount of food.
 A highly active Dachshund will eat more food than a lazier one.
 Overall they will both consume around one and a half cups of food every day.
 If you have a miniature Dachshund, he might eat a little less than this.

 As they get older, you’ll want to watch the weight of both dogs.
 Both breeds can tend to put on a little weight.
 During adulthood, you may find it necessary to feed your Corgi or Dachshund a lower calorie dog food to maintain a leaner build.